-5.4.1 The Missions of Zi Gong and Zhuge Liang
+5.4.1 The diplomatic missions of Zi Gong and Zhuge Liang

-A famous story involving diplomacy is the story of the mission of Zi Gong (described in [47] as an illustration of the third strategy: Murder with a borrowed knife), on behalf of Confucius during the late Spring and Autumn period.
-7 The story involves five different states (emphasized below) and many agents.
+A famous story involving diplomacy is the story of the mission of Zi Gong (described in [58] as an illustration of the third strategy: Murder with a borrowed knife), on behalf of Confucius during the late Spring and Autumn period 13.
+In this story the agent travels along five states, influencing the local rulers and triggering a chain of events with the final result that the weak state Lu remains safe while the prospective strong state Qi is defeated.